tomcastleman/laravel-memcached-plus/README.md

 This section discusses the Laravel application configuration file `app/config.php`.

+In the `providers` array you need to replace following built-in Service Providers:

+ * `Illuminate\Cache\CacheServiceProvider` and (optionally)
+ * `Illuminate\Session\SessionServiceProvider`

-In your laravel application configuration you need to append the Service Providers from this package to the `providers` array:
+A recommended approach is to comment out the built-in providers and append the Service Providers from this package:

 ```
 'providers' => [
+    ...
+    //'Illuminate\Cache\CacheServiceProvider',
+    ...
+    //'Illuminate\Session\SessionServiceProvider',
     ...

     /*
      * Application Service Providers...
      */